adf0001/halfwidth-kit/README.md

 	endHalfwidth
 		The end halfwidth index.
-		Set null/undefined to indecate the end of the string.
+		Set null/undefined to indicate the end of the string.
-		Set 0 to indecate the start of the string.
+		Set 0 to indicate the start of the string.
 		If endHalfwidth < 0, it will be counted from the end of the string.

 	regHalfwidth